What to Expect

 After the Service

-When the meeting is over, feel free to strike up a conversation with someone around you (if you don’t, someone probably will strike one up with you).
+When the meeting is over, feel free to strike up a conversation with someone around you.
+Because public health requires social distancing of at least six feet, it may be easier to chat outside in the parking lot (depending on the weather, of course).
 It can be intimidating coming in to a group of complete strangers for the first time, but our hope is that you will feel a part of the family whether it is your first time or your hundredth.